FlexiGIS/FlexiGIS/README.md

 ## Module I: FlexiGIS urban spatial platform

 This package establishes urban energy infrastructure.
-It deals with extracting, acquiring and processing urban georeferenced input data extracted from OpenStreetMap.
+It extracts, acquires and processes urban georeferenced data extracted from OpenStreetMap.
+In order to extract the OpenStreetMap georeferenced datasets of urban energy infrustructure datasets and its required features, Module I derives an automatised extraction procedure.
+Firstly, the raw OpenStreetMap data is downloaded from the OpenStreetMap database for the invistigated urban space from `Geofabrik`.
+Second, the OpenStreetMap datasets are filtered for the respective case study defined by the provided `.POLY` file using the open source java tool `osmosis`.
+The OpenStreetMap data are filtered for the follwoing OSM elements
+* `landuse = *` (Fig. 1.)
+* `building = *` (Fig. 2.) and
+* `highway = *` (Fig. 3.)

 ![FlexiGIS Buildings](data/04_Visualisation/landuse.png)
 Fig. 1.
 Extracted OpenStreetMap `landuse` datasets for the city of Oldenburg.
 Credits: OpenStreetMap contributors.